-Whatever it’s Porto or Oporto, this city is beautiful.
+Whether it’s Porto or Oporto, this city is beautiful.
 We’ve arrived in Porto and we are settling in for the month.

 The last couple of days we’ve basically been walking around and taking in this city’s beauty.
 The charm this city offers cannot be described in words – you need to see and feel it for yourself You get mesmerized by its charm.
 We’ve noticed a lot of interesting tile work on buildings, houses & churches!
-Inside the São Bento railway station which is located right in the historic center of the city is full of beautiful tile work.
+The São Bento railway station which is located right in the historic center of the city is full of beautiful tile work.
 These tiles tell a story.
 This place is like entering an art gallery.
 Probably many people miss it because they are in such a hurry to get to their next destination quickly, with suitcases in hand.

 His & Hers ❤️